KSaxena1/node-apps/README.md

 # node-apps

-This setup will require setting up Docker to run an instance of MSSQL

 ### Setup MSSQL server on MAC with dockers container - Prerequisites

 Docker Engine 1.8+ on any supported Linux distribution or Docker for Mac/Windows[Link to official site]:https://docs.microsoft.com/en-us/sql/linux/quickstart-install-connect-docker?view=sql-server-ver15&pivots=cs1-bash.